- Download our Moving to Rio de Janeiro Guide (PDF)

 Rio de Janeiro hosts major multinational companies in the oil, textile, shipbuilding, pharmaceuticals, media and communications fields.
 Highly qualified expats with skills in these industries are more likely to find employment.
 Agriculture, fishing and construction are also significant contributors to the city's economy.

 Teaching English is also a popular occupation for foreigners in Rio.
-Since Rio is one of the leading banking and finance centres in Brazil, expats also have opportunities in the finance industry.
+Since Rio is one of Brazil's leading banking and finance centres, expats also have opportunities in the finance industry.

 Finding a job in Rio de Janeiro